Welcome to the website of St Matthew’s RC Primary School.

 This community is very special – the mission statement is central to everything that happens here!

-We know we are not perfect and continue to develop and build on all that is good.
+We know we are not perfect, so we continue developing and building upon all that is good.